devtron-labs/tutorials/content/docs/Use Cases/Create Spring Boot App to connect to mysql/_index.md

 ### * Trigger Pipelines

-Trigger the CI Pipeline, build should be **Successful**, then trigger the CD Pipeline, deployment pipeline will be initiated, after some time the status should be **Healthy**
+Trigger the CI Pipeline, build should be **Successful**.
+Then trigger the CD Pipeline, deployment pipeline will be initiated, after some time the status should be **Healthy**.

 <br />